mariadb-operator/openshift-operator-pr/README.md

 ```

 > [!NOTE]
-> The provided paths match the manifests available in the current repository.
+> The paths provided in the previous example match the manifests available in the current repository.

 ### Example PRs